opennextjs/opennextjs-netlify/adapters-notes.md

     handler and convert those files into blobs to upload later
 - [partially done - for edge runtime] use middleware output to generate middleware edge function
 - [done] don't glob for static files and use `outputs.staticFiles` instead
-- don't read various manifest files manually and use provided context in `onBuildComplete` instead
+- note any remaining manual manifest files reading in build plugin once everything that could be adjusted was handled

 ## To figure out